FredHutch/ocdo/dasl-src/content/summer-capstone-project.md

 - The goal of the project has specific scientific outcomes and/or educational goals.

-- The student has already examined the dataset of interest, and has reasons that the dataset can help achieve the goals of the project.
+- The participant has reasons that the dataset can help achieve the goals of the project.

 Capstone Projects that may be poor fit: